mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-doctran.md

 ## engine

-The translation engine, currently supporting Google and OpenAI, it is recommended to use OpenAI as its translation results are more natural and fluent.
+Translation engines currently supported include Google and OpenAI.
+OpenAI is recommended as its translation results are more natural and fluent.

 - google
 - openai